Divyansh-Sharma-81/CNN-and-FCN/data/readme.md

 The dataset is a collection of many highly occluded and reflective and contrasting image.
+It can be used as a classification dataset.
+One needs to apply aggressive transformations in order to get good results on a classification model.
 You  can access it [here](https://drive.google.com/file/d/1PymqSO6JzRUrR2CCHDUlJmfGjcitWeJd/view?usp=sharing)